-Kinship Care, sometimes referred to as “relative care,” is the full time parenting of children by grandparents, other relatives, neighbors, or friends of the family.
+Informal Kinship Care, sometimes referred to as “relative care,” is the fulltime parenting of children (outside of the Child Welfare System) by grandparents, other relatives, neighbors, or friends of the family.

-Many of these caregivers may be seniors, in poor health, socially isolated, and/or emotionally and financially unprepared to assume the responsibilities of children who may have emotional and behavioral issues resulting from separation, grief, loss, multiple placements, prenatal exposure to drugs, and/or abuse or neglect.
+Many of these caregivers may be seniors in poor health, socially isolated, and/or emotionally and financially unprepared to assume the responsibilities of children who may have emotional and behavioral issues resulting from separation, grief, loss, abuse and or neglect.

-When a child’s parent (s) is: in treatment for addiction challenges, unable to meet parental responsibilities resulting in Children & family Services removing the child, incarcerated, critically ill, or passes away.
+When a child’s birth parent (s) is: in treatment for addiction challenges, unable to meet parental responsibilities, incarcerated, critically ill, or passes away.

-Kids & Families Together provides therapeutic counseling and education support services for Foster/Resource, Kinship, Legal Guardian, and Adoptive Caregivers in Ventura County.
-Through contracts with Ventura County Human Services Agency (HSA) our Kinship Support Services Program provides support services to Kinship Caregivers and court dependent children placed in their homes by the juvenile court, also to Kinship caregivers with informal arrangements.
-Our contract with Ventura County Community College District (VCCCD) is also aimed at helping Kinship Caregivers do the best job they can in raising these children through education-support services, K&FT referrals to collaborative agencies, support and resources groups, referrals to food pantries, Medi-Cal, and financial assistance.
+Kids & Families Together provides therapeutic counseling and education support services for Resource Homes, Informal Kinship, Legal Guardian, and Adoptive Caregivers in Ventura County.
+Through contracts with Ventura County Human Services Agency (HSA) our Support Services Program provides education-support services to Resource Families with court dependent children placed in their homes by the juvenile court, also Informal Kinship Caregivers with informal arrangements.
+Our contract with HSA is aimed at helping caregivers do the best job they can in raising these children through education-support services, this includes, K&FT to collaborate with partner agencies for resources and referrals.

-Services include our Peer Partner & Educator Program (PPE).
-PPEs are para-professionals working with Foster/Resource and Kinship caregivers in helping caregivers understand the Child Welfare System, Trauma Informed Care, and how to navigate and utilize community resources as it pertains to Kinship care.
+Services include our Peer Partner Educator Training & Coaching Program (PPE.)
+PPEs, are para professionals providing education/coaching to resource families and informal kinship caregivers, to help them understand the Child Welfare System, Trauma Informed Care, and how to navigate and utilize community resources for personal and household needs.